MD-Junayed000/async-tasks/Lab-3-Multi-EC2/README.md

-#  Asynchronous Task Processing System using Flask, Celery, RabbitMQ, Redis, Flower & Pulumi-AWS Multi-EC2 Deployment
+#  Asynchronous Task Processing System using  Pulumi-AWS Multi-EC2 Deployment

 ##  Project Overview
 > Unlike monolithic deployments, this design runs each component in **separate EC2 instances** within a shared VPC , created and managed automatically using Pulumi: